Yellowcard: 2012–2014: Southern Air and Ocean Avenue Acoustic

 On July 11, Yellowcard released the opening track for Southern Air, "Awakening".
 The lyric video of the song was released online via Hopeless Records.
 On July 15, the band confirmed that the next single would be called "Here I Am Alive", which was released on July 31.
-On July 19, the band members shared some of their thoughts about the album in the form of an online video, which also contained an acoustic version of the title track.
 On August 7, the full album was made available for streaming on YouTube under Hopeless Records.
 The "Here I Am Alive" music video featuring Tay Jardine premiered on August 14 on MTV.
 On August 21, acoustic versions of "Always Summer" and "Here I Am Alive" became available on Hopeless Records' YouTube channel.
 On September 26, Yellowcard released an acoustic version of "Telescope" on Hopeless Records' YouTube channel.
-Ryan Key and Longineu Parsons III performed an acoustic cover of Mumford and Sons' song "I Will Wait" on the first show of Yellowcard's Southern Air tour, and the band continued to play it most nights.
-On December 10, the band released the music video for "Awakening" on MTV Buzzworthy.
+On December 10, 2012, the band released a music video for "Awakening" on MTV Buzzworthy.

 On December 6, Yellowcard's members announced that they were back in the studio.
-On May 3, 2013, the band confirmed rumors via Twitter about the recording of an acoustic Ocean Avenue record in honor of the platinum album's 10th anniversary.
+On May 3, 2013, the band confirmed rumors via Twitter about the recording of an acoustic remake of Ocean Avenue in honor of the platinum album's 10th anniversary.
 On June 3, 2013, pre-orders were set up for Ocean Avenue Acoustic.
 The album was released on August 13, 2013.
-The band also announced an Ocean Avenue Acoustic tour that fall with special guest Geoff Rickly of Thursday.
+The band also announced an Ocean Avenue Acoustic tour that fall with guest Geoff Rickly of Thursday.
 During the tour, the band performed "Paper Walls" live for the first time.

 On October 29, 2013, Yellowcard announced that the group would be releasing a cover of Tony Sly's song called "Already Won", which is included in The Songs of Tony Sly: A Tribute.
 The band was also featured on a Punk Goes Christmas compilation with a cover of "Christmas Lights" by Coldplay.

 During January and February 2014, Yellowcard completed a second leg of the Ocean Avenue Acoustic across the United States in cities that the group had not previously performed; the tour was supported by What's Eating Gilbert.
 At various shows during the tour and on the members personal social media accounts, the band members began stating that they had been writing new music and would be returning to the studio that year.